top of page

 If I toned it down, people said I wasn’t being myself.

 I couldn’t win.
-And it wrecked my mental health.
+And it wrecked my mental wellbeing.

 I was: